srafique98/SWEProject/README.md

 4. [PyMongo](https://pypi.org/project/pymongo/)
 5. [Certifi](https://pypi.org/project/certifi/)

-All of these packages can be installed by running ``pipenv shell && pipenv install`` when in the root directory from a CLI.
+All of these packages can be installed by running ``pipenv shell && pipenv install`` when in the root directory of this project from a CLI.